COMP6248-Reproducability-Challenge/COMP6248-Reproducibility-Challenge/README.md

 # COMP6248-Reproducability-Challenge
 Navigate to different branches for different DILATE implementation on different datasets (synthetic dataset, wafer and traffic dataset).
+Report is found in the master branch

 ## Initialise Conda or Virtual Environment